Donate

 10 Magnetic position encoder

-It’s a very widely used and very reliable position sensing method used in many applications like: closed loop stepper drivers or rotor position sensing of BLDC motors.
+It’s very widely used and very reliable position sensing method used in many applications, like: closed-loop stepper drivers or rotor position sensing of BLDC motors.
 Its indirect filament movement detection mechanism based on a small magnet rotated by the filament.
 Unfortunately, it’s not fitting into the space I proposed.
 I prefer such monitoring systems to be used remotely attached to the printer frame.

 Mag_FM_assembled_bg_1-600x3002